How to Optimize Your iOS Project Build Time

 What are your options when you're an iOS developer, and the project you're working on is building slowly?

-One option would be to watch youtube videos while it's building, but we all know how much that hurts our productivity.
+One option would be to watch YouTube videos while it's building, but we all know how much that hurts our productivity.
 Another option would be to buy better hardware, like one of those new Macs with the M1 chip.

 However, as engineers, we know that scalability doesn't just come from more power.
 It also comes from software optimizations and efficiency, so let's see what we can do on this side for our slow iOS builds.